-For this course, you can expect a 2 day (20 hours) residential field trip, 7 hours of team meetings, 4 hours of lecture and 119 hours of work on assignments and reflecting on course content.
+For this course, you can expect a 2-day (20 hours) residential field trip, 7 hours of team meetings, 4 hours of lecture, and 119 hours of work on assignments and reflect on course content.

 Attendance is required at scheduled activities including field trips and class meetings to complete components of the course.

 Lectures will be available as recordings.
 Other learning activities including meetings will not be available as recordings.

 The course will include live online events including group discussions.

 The activities for the course are scheduled as a standard weekly timetable plus a field trip.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.